Click to Skip Ahead

 Conclusion

-Your dog’s process for entry into the US will depend on a variety of factors, including their vaccine records, breed, and the country they’re leaving.
-It’s important to communicate and work with APHIS, a licensed veterinarian, and your airline company to ensure your dog has all the travel documents they need to gain entry.
+Your dog’s entry process into the US will depend on a variety of factors, including their vaccine records, breed, and the country they’re leaving.
+It’s important to communicate and work with APHIS, an official veterinarian, and your airline company to ensure your dog has all the travel documents they need to gain entry.
 You may also need to reach out to a CDC-registered animal care facility if your dog is entering from a high-risk country.

 Featured Image Credit: Yekatseryna Netuk, Shutterstock